 We provide refugees with culinary training, ESL classes and interview preparation.
 We set them up for successful employment in an industry in which their cultural heritage and cuisine can be celebrated.
 What’s more, we provide a community in which they can build supportive relationships.

 Restaurants in New York City are struggling to fill line cook positions.
 We collaborate with some of New York's most renowned chefs, industry leaders and restaurant groups to help our students find jobs after they graduate.

-Through our eight-week, paid apprenticeship program, our students receive nearly 400 hours of culinary training and licensing.
+Through our eight-week, paid apprenticeship program, our students receive nearly 400 hours of culinary training.
 They gain work experience at the Emma's Torch restaurant and receive job readiness training and English language support.

 Our curriculum, designed in consultation with our Culinary Council, ensures that our students master all of the critical skills needed to work in a restaurant kitchen.

 We work with our partner organizations to identify and interview candidates.
 We accept refugees, asylees and survivors of human trafficking, no matter their country of origin.
 All candidates must be authorized to work in the United States, but are not required to have any previous cooking experience.

 Want to join?

 Our program is free.
 What’s more, we pay our students above market rate for the duration of the program, and we provide them with professional kitchen shoes and a chef's knife.
 This allows more students to take advantage of the opportunity and cover some expenses while they participate.